 Welcome to my little corner of the internet!
 I assume most people looking at this already know me irl- but in case you don't, here's a little bit about me

-- I'm currently in my second year as a computer science major at my local community college
+- I'm currently in my third year as a computer science major at the University of Oregon

 I've always been a bit more on the expressive side.
 I was a theatre kid growing up, and I did plenty of journaling and video-ing as well.
 I suppose you could chalk that up to me being an attention whore, (and you'd be partially right) but I did a lot of that without showing anyone.
 I can only assume it's because I want to keep an archive of who I was for my future self.
 I mean, I have journal entries dating all the way back to the second grade!

 Something else I've been called is an internet addict.
 I was glued to computer screens far before the advent of social media- and was bitten by the bug as soon as I was old enough to figure out how to lie about my age on forms.
 Recently, though, I've started to consider the way that my behavior has been affected by what I look at online.
 More specifically, I looked at the type of person that Instagram or TikTok's algorithm tends to prefer and wondered why I wanted that for myself.

 It was when I ditched social media that I realized my desire to express was a bit more than skin deep.
 Building a website seemed like the only natural thing to do, because this was also when I began to have a nostalgia boner for all things having to do with the early internet.
 I remembered the decentralized, wild-west nature of the internet back in the day, and was saddened by how the web circa 2020 paled in comparison.
 You could say that I also put this thing together in search of a better alternative.